 - cancel the agreement.

-If following such notice, payment is still not made, then the grower can take either of these steps.
+If payment is still not made, the grower can then take the notified actions.